| | | | | |

 The golden rule that’s stuck: wheelbase software at 100% Max Torque, scale in-game Gain inversely to the base’s peak Nm output, LFB 0 on DD and 25-40 on belt/gear, FX 20-40 to taste.
 Same logic as AMS2.

 For the wider FFB picture see the direct drive wheel settings hub.
-The Madness Engine sibling page is Automobilista 2 wheel settings – very similar logic.
+The closest tonal sister page (different engine, similar FFB design DNA) is Automobilista 2 wheel settings – very similar logic.

 Fanatec settings for Project Motor Racing